imarcaos/Curso-Desenvolvimento-Web/README.md

    - C264 - Other utilities in bootstrap documentation
    - C265 - How to use parts of bootstrap - Grid
    - C266 - Modify values of bootstrap variables
+   - C267 - Guiding principles for creating our version of bootstrap - SASS
+      - VSC Extension to compile SASS - Live Sass Compiler
+      - We've changed the color red (danger) to dark red and put the file bootstrap.css into assets folder to test